KamKam0/datebook/README.md

 ## Download

-There different ways you can get the infos of your calendar.
+There are different ways you can get the infos of your calendar.

 ### Download name
 You have the possiblity to add a name to the file that will be created.
 By default, the name of the file is the date of the event.